sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 Run `dollar <filename>` to execute a Dollar script.

-Here is an example of what DollarScript looks like
+Here is an example of what Dollar looks like

 ```dollar